-The complaint follows a city-commissioned report released Friday that found Pearce failed to disclose income from businesses linked to the cannabis industry and the Queen Mary, which are two major issues in her 2nd District.
+The investigation comes as a city-commissioned report released Friday found that Pearce failed to disclose income from businesses linked to the cannabis industry and the Queen Mary, which are two major issues in her 2nd District.

 The city report conducted by an outside law firm determined that Pearce has conflicts of interest through her consulting work for Dan Zaharoni, the development manager for Urban Commons, which operates the Queen Mary.
 Zaharoni, a lawyer, owns several limited liability corporations in addition to his work for Urban Commons.